aditya2001/javascript-interview-questions/README.md

 3. API Calls: When fetching data from servers, the response time can vary.
 Asynchronous operations prevent the application from freezing while waiting for responses.
 4. Parallel Operations: Asynchronous programming allows multiple operations to be initiated simultaneously, potentially reducing overall execution time.

+**The Promise object takes a callback function as a parameter, which, in turn, takes two parameters, resolve and reject**

 ```java